发现镥基富氢高温超导体

 Science China-Physics Mechanics & Astronomy 66, 267411 (2023)

-Research Highlight: 中国科学杂志社(SCPMA)
+Highlight: 中国科学杂志社(SCPMA)

 The binary polyhydrides of heavy rare earth lutetium that shares a similar valence electron configuration to lanthanum have been experimentally discovered to be superconductive.
 The lutetium polyhydrides were successfully synthesized at high pressure and high temperature conditions using a diamond anvil cell in combinations with the in-situ high pressure laser heating technique.
 The resistance measurements as a function of temperature were performed at the same pressure of synthesis in order to study the transitions of superconductivity (SC).
 The superconducting transition with a maximum onset temperature (Tc) 71 K was observed at pressure of 218 GPa in the experiments.
 The Tc decreased to 65 K when pressure was at 181 GPa.
 From the evolution of SC at applied magnetic fields, the upper critical field at zero temperature μ0Hc2(0) was obtained to be ~36 T. The in-situ high pressure X-ray diffraction experiments imply that the high Tc SC should arise from the Lu4H23 phase with Pm3n symmetry that forms a new type of hydrogen cage framework different from those reported for previous light rare earth polyhydride superconductors.